Duluth City Adult Softball League

 from the roster.
 The individual will not be allowed to participate in the league until the information

 e) All players on the roster may need to prove identity, if requested by an official.
-Players unable to provide
+Players are to have

 a) Umpires will be assigned by the league director, Rich McArthur (218-310-4553).
 All league games will be

 worked by one (1) umpire.
-All umpires are required to appear in proper ASA uniforms and are to be
+All umpires are required to appear in proper USA uniforms and are to be

 b) Complaints regarding an umpire (such as improper uniform, conduct, knowledge of the rules, ect.) should